A topic from the subject of Astrochemistry in Chemistry.

 Applications

-Nuclear astrochemistry has a wide range of applications, including:
+Nuclear astrochemistry has many applications, including:

 Conclusion